 Be where your customers are

-Omnichannel retail is key to a Total Commerce strategy — Total Commerce means conducting commerce wherever your customers are.
-Again, implementing a multichannel strategy with omnichannel at the core helps you stay top of mind no matter where your customers find you, whether it's through social commerce, marketplaces, direct-to-consumer on your website or an in-store experience.
+Implementing a multichannel strategy with omnichannel at the core helps you serve customers through social commerce, marketplaces, your website or an in-store experience.

 Maximize customer lifetime value